adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #163 Moving right along in the class.
 Almost done with all the lectures.

 #164 More progress today.
 Little bit every day will get there in the end.
+Trying to finish up all the lectures and then the readings and finally the two different assignments.